YiyongZhao/Hybrid_Tracer-GNN/seq_processing/README.md

 2. **Format Your MSA**:

-   Ensure your ".phy" file is formatted as shown in the following example:
+   Ensure your `.phy` file is formatted as shown in the following example:

    - For each species, you can concatenate many orthologous coding genes into a supermatrix with the PHYLIP format.
    - Additionally, you can convert a VCF file to a supermatrix in PHYLIP format from genomic DNA data at the individual level after reference genome alignment using aligners such as [GATK](https://gatk.broadinstitute.org/hc/en-us).